Clift, Moses H. (1836-1911)

 Found in 1 Collection or Record:

-Scope and Contents This collection provides an interesting insight into the affairs of a Confederate Civil War Veteran, Moses H. Clift (1836-1911).
+This collection provides an interesting insight into the affairs of a Confederate Civil War Veteran, Moses H. Clift (1836-1911).
 The collection includes documents and correspondence from the war, as well as medals, banners, and certificates highlighting Clift's involvement in the United Confederate Veterans organization.
 Also included are documents outlining other family members' involvement with Civil War organizations, such as the United Daughters of the Confederacy.